'Historical baggage' cause of male Māori physical trauma rate - health advocate

 "There is no difference between European and Māori but we get this disparity when we create a societal environment that works for some and works against others."

-A WorkSafe spokesperson said the rate of serious injury for Māori workers is among the highest within the total population.
+A WorkSafe spokesperson said the rate of serious injury for Māori workers was among the highest within the total population.

-The Bay of Plenty Times requested local data but WorkSafe did not keep data for Tauranga.
+The Rotorua Daily Post requested local data but WorkSafe did not keep data for Rotorua.

-Dr Mohi Rua, a senior lecturer in Kaupapa Māori, Indigenous and community psychology at the University of Waikato, said Māori men's health was both a personal and an institutional issue.

-He said blame was often placed on the individual while ignoring the wider issues, such as poverty and health inequity, that contributed to the issue.

-District Māori responsiveness manager, Inspector Phillip Taikato, said Bay of Plenty police were focused on reducing family harm which was "the main root cause of offending" in the region through improved reporting and prevention.
+Police District Māori responsiveness manager, Inspector Phillip Taikato, said the Bay of Plenty police were focused on reducing family harm which was "the main root cause of offending" in the region through improved reporting and prevention of incidents.

 He said a pilot for a family harm education and awareness programme working with perpetrators had been running for 12 months in the Bay of Plenty and anecdotal results showed results had been positive where participants had been referred to services.